Hind Al-Abadleh

-Hind Al-Abadleh is a professor of chemistry at Wilfrid Laurier University in Waterloo, Ontario, Canada.
-She studies the physical chemistry of environmental interfaces, aerosols and climate change.
+Hind Al-Abadleh (1977 or 1978 – 9 January 2025) was a professor of chemistry at Wilfrid Laurier University in Waterloo, Ontario, Canada.
+She studied the physical chemistry of environmental interfaces, aerosols, and climate change.

 Early life and education

 Al-Abadleh grew up in the United Arab Emirates, where she became interested in chemistry during high school.
 She was excited that science could be used to protect the environment.
+In high school, she developed an interest in chemical impacts on the environment and went on to graduate as one of the top 10 students in the country.
 She eventually studied chemistry at the United Arab Emirates University, graduating in 1999.
 She joined the University of Iowa in 1999 for her doctoral studies, earning her PhD in 2003.
-She was awarded the University of Iowa Dissertation Prize in Mathematics, Physical Sciences and Engineering.
+She was awarded the University of Iowa Dissertation Prize in Mathematics, Physical Sciences, and Engineering.